Spectral Image Tokenizer: Method

 First, we propose a scale-causal attention mask, where an element at some scale attends to all elements of its own scale and lower scales, represented by a block-triangular mask pattern.
 With dense attention, we write the application of the encoding transformer $T_\text{enc}$ as $\{z_s\} = T_\text{enc}(\{c_s\})$, and for scale-causal we write $z_s = T_\text{enc}(\{c_k\}_{1 \le k \le s})$ for each $s$.
 The scale-causal attention can be applied independently to the encoder and decoder, enabling different applications.
 For the multiscale reconstruction experiments in \cref{sec:multiscale_reconstruction}, we need to both encode and decode multiple resolutions, so both encoder and decoder use scale-causal masks.
 For coarse-to-fine image generation in \cref{sec:partial_generation}, only the decoder needs to be scale-causal in order to decode the partially generated sequence.
 For the text-guided image upsampling in \cref{sec:upsampling}, only the encoder needs to be scale-causal to encode the lower resolution inputs.
 For the image editing experiments in \cref{sec:editing}, the scale-causal encoder prevents information leaking from high to low scale.

-Second, we propose to use different transformer parameters per scale.
-In our model, the subsequences corresponding to coefficients of each scale come from quite distinct distributions, so it makes sense to treat them differently.
-This contrasts with the case of natural images where each patch can be considered as coming from the same distribution.
-Thus, the parameters of the key, query, and value embeddings, the layer norms, and the MLP on each transformer layer are shared per scale but not across scales.
-The transformer still takes a single sequence composed of all scales; we experimented with different transformers per sequence with cross-attention for information sharing, but it performed worse.
-Note that this change leads to significantly more memory utilization to store the extra parameters, but the training/inference speed is similar because the number of operations is unchanged.
+Second, we propose to use different transformer parameters for the approximation (first scale) and details coefficients (other scales).
+In our model, the subsequences corresponding to coefficients of each type of coefficient come from quite distinct distributions, so it makes sense to treat them differently.
+This contrasts with the spatial representation of images where each patch can be considered as coming from the same distribution.
+Thus, the parameters of the key, query, and value embeddings, the layer norms, and the MLP on each transformer layer are not shared between the approximation and details coefficients.
+This Approximation-Details Transformer (ADTransformer) still takes a single sequence composed of all coefficients.
+We experimented with different transformers per sequence with cross-attention for information sharing, but it performed worse.
+This change leads to more memory utilization to store the extra parameters, but the training/inference speed is similar because the number of operations is unchanged.

-\paragraph{Quantizer} The encoder outputs a sequence of features that are quantized to a fixed-sized codebook, similarly to ViT-VQGAN~\cite{yu2022vectorquantized} and prior works VQVAE~\cite{vqvae}, VQGAN~\cite{vqgan}.
-We modify the quantizer such that each scale has a different codebook for the same reasons discussed in the previous paragraph.
-Thus, each codebook size and feature dimension are the same as the ViT-VQGAN baseline, but we have different features for the same code at different scales.
-Formally, we apply $q_s^n = Q_s(z_s^n)$ for each pair $(s,\, n)$, where $q_s^n$ is chosen from the codebook for $s$ and thus can be associated with its discrete position in the codebook, denoted $\lfloor q_s^n \rfloor$.
-We found that including an entropy loss similar to MaskGIT~\cite{chang2022maskgit} and MAGVIT-v2~\cite{yu2024language} improves reconstruction quality.
-Let $d_{snj}$ be the softmax-normalized similarities between the pre-quantized features $z_s^n$ and the $j$-th entry of the $s$-th codebook.
-To encourage sharp association between each feature and its assigned code, we add loss terms to minimize the entropies $H_{sn} = - \sum_{j} d_{snj}\log d_{snj}$.
-To encourage that all codebook entries are similarly utilized, we compute $p_{sj} = \nicefrac{1}{N} \sum_{n}d_{snj} $ and maximize the entropies $H_s = -\sum_{j} p_{sj}\log p_{sj}$.
+\paragraph{Quantizer} The encoder outputs a sequence of features that are quantized to a fixed-sized codebook, similarly to ViT-VQGAN~\cite{yu2022vectorquantized}, VQVAE~\cite{vqvae}, and VQGAN~\cite{vqgan}.
+We modify the quantizer such that approximation and details have different codebooks for the same reasons discussed previously.
+Thus, codebook sizes and feature dimensions are the same as the ViT-VQGAN baseline, but we have different features for the same code at different positions.
+Formally, we apply $q_s^n = Q_{\text{approx}}(z_s^n)$ for $s=1$ and $q_s^n = Q_{\text{details}}(z_s^n)$ for $s \ge 2$ for each pair $(s,\, n)$, where $q_s^n$ is chosen from the codebook for $s$ and can be associated with its discrete position in the codebook, denoted $\lfloor q_s^n \rfloor$.